 What can you do to support our care workers?

-Email your MP and ask them to support our cause.
+Email your MP now and ask them to support our cause.
 Use this template, but you can personalise it to tell your story – heartfelt emails work best.
 Explain why social care workers deserve better.
 Click this link to find out who your MP is and their email address.
-Or you can ask for a meeting with your them to discuss this issue.
+Or you can ask for a meeting with them to discuss this issue.

-More information, links and resources
+More information, reports and resources

 The Fawcett Society published research and found that the majority of the public agree that social care workers are undervalued and they support higher pay for care workers.